-General and administrative expenses increased by 23% to \$6.5 million for the three months ended March 31, 2017 from \$5.3 million in the same period in 2016.
+General and administrative expenses increased by 73% to \$11.2 million for the three months ended March 31, 2018 from \$6.5 million in the same period in 2017.

-The net increase of \$1.2 million was primarily due to a \$1.5 million increase in personnel costs, due to the addition of key management and other professionals to support our growth, offset by a reimbursement of certain equity-related costs of \$0.4 million.
+The net increase of \$4.7 million was primarily due to a \$2.3 million increase in personnel costs and share-based compensation expense, due to the addition of key management and other professionals, an increase in costs associated with developing our IT infrastructure, and an increase in other costs to support our growth.

-We expect that our general and administrative expenses will continue to increase as the Company continues to expand.
+We expect that our general and administrative expenses will continue to increase as we continue to expand our operations.